ggrigor89/BikeDynamicsMTS/README.md

-# Bicycle Stabilization Dynamics for SUMO (Python 2)
+# Bicycle Stabilization Dynamics Model

 This repository provides a Python **2.x** script that integrates a bicycle stabilization dynamics model into a SUMO/TraCI simulation.
 The model modulates